 Although the law only requires them to offer the same coverage as Original Medicare, most MA plans provide additional benefits.

-Prescription drug coverage is a common add-on and is available in around 90 percent of Medicare Advantage plans.
+Prescription drug coverage is a common add-on and is available in around 90% of Medicare Advantage plans.
 Known as Medicare Advantage Prescription Drug plans (MA-PD), these all-in-one policies combine your Parts A, B, and D benefits into a single plan.

 Other common Advantage plan benefits include:

 - Fitness programs

 - Hearing aids

 Please note that not all MA plans offer the same types of benefits.

 Types of Medicare Advantages plans in Arizona